Finding Love at The Associated

 Hirsh: Yes.
 Our experience shows you never know what’s going to happen or who you will meet at an Associated event.
 I went to an Associated event looking to get more involved in the Jewish community and I found my best friend, partner and wife.

-Check out our community calendar for everything happening in Jewish Baltimore and be sure to visit our IMPACT page and connect with other young adults!
+Check out our community calendar for everything happening in Jewish Baltimore and be sure to visit our YAD page and connect with other young adults!

 Subscribe to our newsletter